The Rijksmuseum Highlights blog post was first published on 17 April 2020, and updated on 21 November 2025.

 5 – The Threatened Swan

 A famous painting created by Jan Asselijn is one of the most captivating paintings in the Rijksmuseum.
-A large painting of swan threatened by a dog is filled with hidden political symbolism.
+At first glance, the painting shows a swan threatened by a dog.
+However, this artwork is filled with hidden political symbolism.

 6 – Rembrandt’s paintings